vikstrous/game-of-life/README.md

 **TODO (Greg) :**

+ - Change the color of hover tiles
+ - Stop the player from editing the grid after hitting play
+ - 1 and 2 frame loop detection?
+How about we do a hack where we check if the pop hasn't changed in 10 generations?
+Or has a 2 frame loop for 20 generations?
+ - make the enemy half of the grid be gray instead of cell-less during the placement phase of the game
  - chat
  - constant board early termination and 2 generation loop detection
  - keep track of which game the user is in so we can override the cached socket connection if they join with a new client